 Con Dao Weather

 The weather of Con Dao island is separated into 2 seasons.
-The dry season is from Dec to next year Apr, and the rain season is from May to Nov.
+The dry season is from Dec to next year Apr, and the rainy season is from May to Nov.
 The ideal time to travel to Con Dao island is from March, after the Lunar New Year, to September.
-Even the island is in the rain season at that moment, the sea is still calm, and there is still sunlight so moving is convenient to visit destinations and enjoy activities with the water.
+Even if the island is in the rainy season at that moment, the sea is still calm, and there is still sunlight so moving is convenient to visit destinations and enjoy activities with the water.

 Entertaining and Wandering

 In my opinion, this island is quite ideal for relaxing.
 Since I come from Ho Chi Minh City, the city is fairly busy, and the streets are always crowded and annoying.
 Seeing that everything is so different here, I felt more relaxed than ever.
 Life is peaceful and the scenery is beautiful.
-I have to say that the time seems to move slowly here.
+I have to say that time seems to move slowly here.
 There isn’t a bar, a club, or a lounge here.
 In fact, there are only some coffee shops and restaurants here, and they don’t have many customers, too.
 However, there are plenty of destinations that tourists can come to visit.

 I. Con Dao Prison

 One of the first places I visited as I got to Con Dao was the prisons.
 The island has famous prison systems which were built in 1862.
 The prisons have been for as long as the wars in Vietnam have been happening.
 Vietnamese soldiers were put in torture chambers and executed in those very prisons.
 That was the general view of the life of thousands of Vietnamese soldiers after being arrested.
 (Some of the stories may not be suitable to tell here).
-After many years, the prisons are one of the most attractive destinations for tourists.
+After many years, prisons are one of the most attractive destinations for tourists.